 The main configuration file of Postfix is …

 /etc/postfix.
 That was easy.
 Here’s the tricky part: Depending on your system, the main.cf file can look very differently.
 As with all packages, some people prefer huge, commented out configuration files with all possible settings in them and some prefer purged, minimalist ones that only contain what’s needed.
+As a result of our choice of ‘Local site’ configuration in the install wizard we have inherited a few extra settings (in my setup every line from

 We are going to focus on four settings that are very likely to be in your main.cf.
 If not they should be.
 As long as these are properly set up we should be ready to start playing.
 You can safely use the defaults whether implicit or explicitly written out for all other settings.
 You should however check that the configuration file does not contain multiple lines for these settings as later ones will override earlier ones.